 Omeprazole is a medication used to treat heartburn, stomach ulcers, and acid reflux (also known as GERD, or gastroesophageal reflux disease).
 It belongs to a group of medicines called proton pump inhibitors (PPIs) that reduce acid released by the stomach.
 A common brand for omeprazole is Prilosec®.
 Omeprazole is combined with sodium bicarbonate in a medication called Zegerid®.

-The drug esomeprazole (Nexium®) contains the same active medication as omeprazole.
-Esomeprazole is also a proton pump inhibitor and is used for the same conditions as omeprazole.
+Esomeprazole (Nexium®) contains the same active medication as omeprazole.
+Esomeprazole is also a PPI and is used for the same conditions as omeprazole.
 These two drugs act in the body in a very similar way.

-MotherToBaby has a general fact sheet on proton pump inhibitors at https://mothertobaby.org/fact-sheets/proton-pump-inhibitors/pdf/.
+MotherToBaby has a fact sheet on PPIs at https://mothertobaby.org/fact-sheets/proton-pump-inhibitors/pdf/.

 I take omeprazole or esomeprazole.
 Can it make it harder for me to get pregnant?

-It is not known if taking omeprazole or esomeprazole will make it harder for a woman to get pregnant.
+It is not known if taking omeprazole or esomeprazole can make it harder to get pregnant.
 Studies done in animals show no evidence that omeprazole or esomeprazole could make it harder to get pregnant.

 I just found out I am pregnant.
 Should I stop taking omeprazole or esomeprazole?

 Talk with your healthcare providers before making any changes to how you take your medication(s).
 For some people, the benefits of treating their condition outweigh potential risks to a pregnancy.